epsonia/epsonia-old/README.md

 ## Todo

-- [ ] Create HTML file for README
+- [x] Create HTML file for README
-  - [ ] Read from config file - Markdown
+  - [x] Read from config file - Marky for parsing Markdown
 - [ ] Create HTML file for checks (progress log)
 - [ ] Config for creating the checks
 - [ ] Create a modular check system